StefanoAnzolut/business-guide/source/account/cancel.rst

 - Click **Cancel**

-In the next step, you will have to confirm that you really want to cancel Skribble Business.
+In the next step, you will have to confirm that you want to cancel Skribble Business.

  .. image:: step4_cancel_business2.png